 Master of bioengineering (M.B.E.) program

-Application materials for spring admission to the M.B.E. program are due October 30.
-The deadline for fall admission is April 30.
-Apply online by visiting the Web page http://bioegradapps.rice.edu.
+Apply online for both tracks by visiting http://bioegradapps.rice.edu.
 Applicants must select either the GMI track or the Applied Bioengineering track, but they may submit separate applications to each track.
-Students currently in the bioengineering program at Rice must contact the academic program administrator (email@example.com or 713.348.5063) for specific instructions regarding submission of your application.
+Students currently in the undergraduate program in bioengineering at Rice must contact the academic program administrator (email@example.com or 713.348.5063) for specific instructions regarding submission of your application.

 What to submit as an applicant to Ph.D. program or the M.B.E. program

-When completing the online application, candidates will be asked to electronically submit the following items to the Graduate Admissions Committee by each program's corresponding deadline - Ph.D. program is December 20 and M.B.E.
+When completing the online application, candidates will be asked to electronically submit the following items to the Graduate Admissions Committee by each program's corresponding deadline - Ph.D. program is December 20, the deadline for the M.B.E.
 Global Medical Innovation (GMI) track is January 15, but a second round has been opened with a March 15 deadline.
 The deadlines for the M.B.E.
 Applied Bioengineering track are October 30 for spring admission and April 30 for fall admission:

 - Transcripts from all undergraduate and graduate schools attended